AdguardTeam/KnowledgeBase/docs/general/extensions.md

 #### AdGuard Popup Blocker

-The name speaks for itself: it blocks pop-ups — one of the most annoying types of ads on web pages.
-Learn more about this userscript, its key features, and how to install it on [GitHub](https://github.com/AdguardTeam/PopupBlocker).
+The name speaks for itself: it blocks popups — one of the most annoying types of ads on websites.
+Learn more about this userscript, its key features, and installation on [GitHub](https://github.com/AdguardTeam/PopupBlocker).

 ![AdGuard Popup Blocker](https://cdn.adtidy.org/content/kb/ad_blocker/general/popup-blocker-installation.png)